GetLinkfire/DataIngestion.TestAssignment/README.md

 - ElasticSearch http://localhost:9200/. it can be configured using docker image

 ### Requirments:
-- Use dotnet core Console application
+- Use dotnet core Console application.
-- If you stuck in downloading or extracting the files programatically, you can do it manually
-- You are allowed to use any technology you would like to use (AzureEventhub, EMQ, SqlServer, etc..)
+- You are allowed to use any technology/third party you would like to use.
-- Feel free to design your solution in one or more microservices/console apps
 - Solution should be testable, we are not looking for 100% code coverage but show examples of how you make parts unit-testable.
-- You are free to use third-party libraries

 We want to get a better understanding of:
 - The code you produce
-- How you go about architecting an extensible solution!
+- How you go about architecting an scalable solution!

 ### Notes:
-- Please don't make it more complex than necessary.
 - We would like to see a piece of code as you would do on your normal working day.
 - Please don't fork this project and create your own repository.
 - Please send us whatever you have done before the deadline even if it is an incompleted task.